fenok/react-router-typesafe-routes/README.md

 -   `getPlain()` transforms the given value from `TOriginal` into `TPlain`.

--   `getTyped()` tries to get `TRetrieved` from the given value.
-It may throw, which means that the URL (or state) was tampered with.
-To emphasize that possibility, the `plainValue` is typed as `unknown`.
+-   `getTyped()` tries to get `TRetrieved` from the given value and throws if that's impossible.
+The given `plainValue` is typed as `unknown` to emphasize that it may differ from what was returned by `getPlan()` (for instance, it can happen if we didn't specify some search parameter or state field, or specified it bypassing the library).

 -   `isArray` is a helper flag specific for `URLSearchParams`, so we know when to `.get()` and when to `.getAll()`.